justdoit0823/notes/http/websocket/the-sumary-of-websocket.md

 HTTP Cookie
 ------------

 When client starts a websocket connection, the cookie header can be included.
-So the client need to authenticate with a http request before.
+So the client should authenticate with a http request before.

 Ticket